amoralesflor01/SICSS_Reddit_Data/README.md

     **Note:** For future runs, just reactivate the python environment (`source reddit_scraper_env/bin/activate`), run the script, then deactivate again.

-## Expected Output:
+### Expected Output:

 If directions were followed, you should see the following results:
-- One CSV file for each subreddit specified in the SUBREDDITS list
+- One CSV file for each subreddit specified in the SUBREDDITS list.
-- Files will be in the `csv_data` folder
+- Files will be in the `csv_data` folder (This will be created at runtime).

 Example files:
 - `politics_data_2025-01-01_to_2025-07-01.csv`